maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

   And with a moderately small number of requests for small-ish files going through the tag at any given time, this solution is the only way to maintain all the runtime data for actively selected applications in a somewhat state-of-art pushing standard that is the ever spec-wise unknown DESFire stack.
-* See what data segment space can be saved by setting ``__attribute__((...))`` packed on big union structures like ``TransferStateType`` versus aligned at one for the component structs?
-* May need to allocate the ``SelectedAppCacheType`` structures on an as-needed basis.
-* Where does the default ``CommMode`` get invoked?
-For all transfers, or just for sensitive file and key data transfers?
-* Need to store info about key type and byte size?
-* Need a general function for transferring data based on the ``ActiveCommMode``.
 * Try to add extended support for the ``CLONE`` command when DESFire emulation is on the active slot.
 * See all the example functionality in [libfreefare](https://github.com/nfc-tools/libfreefare/tree/master/examples).
-* Currently always factory resets the device when turning on the device, or choosing a new config ...
 * **BIG Q:** Does calling ``MemoryStore()`` to frequently cause problems?
 This should be rare-ish when data on the tag changes?
-* Check to figure out where possibly encrypted transfers (AES CMAC) come into play after the initial authentication procedure?
-* See note on [CBC ciphering for AES/3DES](https://stackoverflow.com/q/20943305/10661959).
-Note that currently the AES is in ECB mode (per the Arduino crypto libs).
-* Need to handle encrypted transfer modes invoked after authenticate (term: SAM?)?
-* Need to replace the DES/3DES encryption library for something faster?
-* When setting the key data via a set command, need to initialize the key addresses, update the key count in the AID, and other accounting details ...
-* Currently, all of the file transfers (read/write) are done in plaintext ...
-* The ``ReadData`` command ``offset`` input has no action at this point (TODO later) ...

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for